Huang-Frederic/Huang-Frederic/Technobrick.md

     - `scale` <sub>(default)</sub> : Adds a scaling effect.
     - `fade` : Adds a fading effect.
 - `disabled` <sub>boolean</sub> : Disables the button if set to True.
+- Other attributes are passed directly to the `html.Button` component.

 <br/>